This blog post has been updated on December 16, 2025 for accuracy.

 The problem with freelancing is that once you complete a project, there’s no guarantee when you’ll get another one.

-Enter: The retainer (and no, I’m not talking about the thing you put in your mouth).
+Enter: The retainer (and no, I’m not talking about the thing you put in your mouth lol).

 A retainer is a contractual agreement between you and your client for recurring work each month.
-For example, your client might pay you $2,000 for 20 hours of work.
+For example, your client might pay you $2,000 for 20 hours of work per month.
+Or a set number of deliverables.

 A retainer is a win-win for both parties: Clients get to reserve you for your precious time AND they can work with someone who already knows their business (resulting in a faster turn-around time and higher quality work).
 And YOU have the reassurance of knowing that you can rely on a steady paycheck each month.